chiouNT/Metis_project_2/Regression_write_up.md

 ## Abstract

 The goal of the project was to use linear regression models to predict the housing prices listed at Zillow website.
 I scraped 1 target and 8 features from Zillow website.
-The categorical features were transformed to dummy variables followed by OLS model fitting.
-The fitting results showed that most features that have the low correlation to the prices have the coefficients with low significant.
+After feature engineering, the correlation anaylsis and OLS model fitting were performed.
+It showed that the features having low correlation to the targets usually have the coefficients with low significant.
 After removing these features, and model was further optimized by Lasso regularization.
-The final model has 7 features and MAE of $ 267,678.
+The final model has the constant of 1.2 million and MAE of 0.28 million.

 ## Design